Rubiksman78/Manga_colorization/README.md

 This repo aims to colorize your favorite manga without denaturing the art and with enough consistency during the story.
 It uses a Cycle-GAN base approach trained on unpaired images of grayshade and color manga panels.
 An implementation with Pix2Pix Generator (ResNet and Unet) is also proposed to improve results.
-The obtention of paired images is simply done by grayscaling colored manga panels for simplicity and language coherence in text bubbles.
+The obtention of paired images is simply done by grayscaling colored manga panels for simplicity.

 ## Installation